HarshYadav152/exploring-agents/components.md

 ## components of an agent
 1. Model llm (brain)
 2. Memory (context)
-3. Tool (functions) work task to be performed
+3. Tool (functions) work task to be performe
+   - understanding NLP through llm